unoplatform/uno.extensions/doc/Overview/Mvux/ListFeeds.md

 In Feeds, each data request from the service, returns one single item, whereas in List-Feed each request returns a collection of items.
 Its distinctive feature is the ability to use its [Operators](xref:Overview.Mvux.ListFeeds#operators) directly on its items, rather than on the entire collection.

-Another important thing to remember is that when the service returns an empty collection, it's treated as an Empty message, and the data axis Option will be `None`, although the result was not `null`.
+Another notable characteristic of List-Feed is how it handles the absence of data.
+When an empty collection is returned by the service, it's treated as an Empty message.
+The returned data axis Option will be `None`, even though the result was not `null`.
 Read this if you would like to review the [Feed Messages section](xref:Overview.Mvux.Feeds#messages).